Serving all of Canada. Book a consultation with us.

 To prevent falls outdoors, make sure sidewalks and walkways have been thoroughly salted and are clear of ice and snow.
 Keep common areas well lit, and try to avoid going outdoors if conditions are hazardous.
 People with poor balance should take small, careful steps to prevent slipping on unseen hazards.

-Preventing Falls Caused by an Unsafe Living Environment
+Preventing Falls Caused By An Unsafe Living Environment

 Maintaining a safe living environment is one of the most important ways to prevent falls in older adults.
 Half of all falls resulting in hospitalizations occurred at a person’s home, while 16.5 percent of falls occurred in residential institutions, such as nursing homes and assisted living facilities, according to the Safer Healthcare Now! report.